BreaBang/StoryApp/README.md

 <li>Run in production - enter "npm start" in the terminal command line.</li>
 </ul>

+## Lessons Learned:

+**MVC:**
+While building this app I learned a lot about MVC architecture structure and had the opportunity to see it in use first hand.
+We use Models, Views, Controlers and Routes to organize the code and keep things easy to understand and clean.
+I know in the future when I use this as a template to create something new, it will be easier to make changes without breaking everything.

+**Handlebars and Materialze:**
+This was also my first time using Handlebars and Materialze.
+The Materialize framework was easy to work with and I am interest in seeing what else I can do with it.
+I've read Bootstrap has more users and is easier to troubleshoot because of that but have not had the opportunity to try it yet.

+Compared to my limited experience with EJS, I think Handlebars is a little easier to understand and I plan to try using it again in the future.

+**Method-Override:**
+In this tutorial I leanred how to override forms to create PUT and DELETE requests using method-override.
+This is a useful way to get more out of forms.

 ## What I Would Change If I Had More Time

 There are a few issues that need to be resolved and a few features I would like to add: